meta-llama/llama-stack/docs/source/distributions/index.md

 ondevice_distro/index
 ```

-As mentioned in the [Concepts](../concepts/index), Llama Stack Distributions are specific pre-packaged versions of the Llama Stack.
-These templates make it easy to get started quickly.

-A Llama Stack Distribution can be consumed in two ways:
+You can start a Llama Stack server using "distributions" (see [Concepts](../concepts/index)) in one of the following ways:
 - **Docker**: we provide a number of pre-built Docker containers allowing you to get started instantly.
 If you are focused on application development, we recommend this option.
 You can also build your own custom Docker container.
 - **Conda**: the `llama` CLI provides a simple set of commands to build, configure and run a Llama Stack server containing the exact combination of providers you wish.
 We have provided various templates to make getting started easier.